CharReek/project2/README.md

 8. The page will then refresh and a banner will appear with the live link to your page.
 9. Finally click the link and this will take you to the live page.

-Notes: the live page may take a few minutes to be deployed so may not work straight away
+Notes: The live page may take a few minutes to be deployed so may not work straight away

 The live link to my website can be found below:

-  # credits
+  # Credits
   * I used the below youtube video as a guide on how to set up mutiple buttons and answers and how to randomise the questions section and implement the answers along with the question.- https://www.youtube.com/watch?v=riDzcEQbX6k
   * I used my own fashion knowledge to come up with the questions using the knowledge i have gained over brand training events with my work.